Georgia Layoffs — September 2003

 | Arris International | Duluth | 38 |

-The biggest impact was at Unilever Home And Personal Care at its Cartersville facility, reporting 200 affected workers.
+The most significant filing came from Unilever Home And Personal Care at its Cartersville facility, reporting 200 affected workers.
 American Electric Lighting followed with 150 workers.

 Trend & Outlook